bherrmann7/judge/docs/experience_report.md

 Feedback:  I was the one looking up students.
 This felt very awkward, trying to find the student by name was tricky because sometimes they would offer their last name (the list was sorted by first name.)
-The list could also have been broken down by grades, that would have speeded things up too.
+The list could also have been broken down by grades, that would have sped things up too.

 ## Judging